jwings1/H2O/README.md

 │   │   ├── __init__.py
 │   │   ├── model.py
 │   │
-│   ├── visualization                           <- Scripts to create exploratory and results oriented visualizations 📊
+│   ├── visualization                           <- Scripts to c 📊
 │   │   ├── __init__.py
-│   │   └── visualize.py
+│   │   └── predict.sh                          <- Script for making predictions with a trained model 🚀
 │   │
-│   ├── train_model.py                          <- Script for training the model 🚂
+│   └── train_model.sh                          <- Script for training the model 🚂
-│   └── predict_model.py                        <- Script for making predictions with a trained model 🚀
-│
 └── LICENSE                                     <- Open-source license if one is chosen 📜
 ```